 Look at Private Loans As a Last Resort

-Before turning to private college loans, consider other loan options, including borrowing against a home.
-Another checkpoint is your state office of education.
-Some states provide low-cost loans for state residents and out-of-state students.
-Borrowing from a credit union is another option.
+Before turning to private college loans, consider other loan options, including borrowing against a home or from a credit union.
+Check with your state government, too.
+Some state agencies provide low-cost loans for state residents.

 Shop Around for the Best Private Loan Offer